SplineSketch: Even More Accurate Quantiles with Error Guarantees: Implementation Details

 \subsection{Implementations of Bucket Consolidation}

 We describe two particular implementations of \consolidate.
 The first achieves a low amortized update time, while the second is easier to implement and works well in practice.

 \paragraph{Heap-based \consolidate.} To obtain an asymptotically fast \consolidate, one can use a combination of doubly-linked lists for maintaining buckets and two heaps, sorted by the bucket size and heuristic error, respectively.
 This approach is formalized in the following lemma.
-Since the buffer size is $O(k)$, we get $O(\log k)$ amortized complexity of an update with heap-based \consolidate.
+Since the buffer size is $\Theta(k)$, we get $O(\log k)$ amortized complexity of an update with heap-based \consolidate\ as an immediate corollary.

 \begin{restatable}{lemma}{heapBasedConsolidate} \consolidate can be implemented in $O(k \log k)$ time. \end{restatable}